pufferpanel/documentation/source/guides/ssl-setup-nginx.rst

          nano /etc/nginx/conf.d/pufferpanel.conf

 Paste the following code to create a proxy.
-Make sure to change server_name to your panel's domain.
+Make sure to change the server name (``panel.examplehost.com``) to your panel's domain.

 .. code-block::

     server {